angular-architects/module-federation-plugin/migration-guide.md

 [...]
 ```

+### Deployment: Enable CORS

+As remotes are now loaded as EcmaScript modules, the same origin policy is in place.
+Hence, if your micro frontends and the shell are deployed to different origins, you need to enable CORS.
+The same holds true if you run your application after building it with a command line web server like ``serve`` (``serve``, e. g., has a ``--cors`` options).

 ### Advanced: Dynamic Federation with Script-based Remotes

 If you also want to load (existing) script-based remotes into your shell, e. g. remotes built with Angular 12 used for a [Multi-Version/Multi-Framework setup](https://www.npmjs.com/package/@angular-architects/module-federation-tools), you can pass ``type: 'script'`` to both, ``loadRemoteModule`` and ``loadRemoteEntry``.
 In this case, you also need to pass a ``remoteName``.